steffinchen/bloggy/src/content/twinkle-hat.md

 ## Notes

+- Sample is shown in "Freia Ombré M/S Sport (Refined) Gradient", color "Aloha".
+I used roughly 2/3 of a skein for the hat, so the other 1/3 is great to make a pompom!
 - The hat is worked in the round.
 I prefer to use circular needles (usually with the magic loop technique), but the pattern also works for double pointed needles.
-- If you'd like to adjust the number of stitches for the cast-on, make sure it's a multiple of two.
 - The ribbed brim is about 1.5'' tall, add or subtract rounds depending on how high you would like it to be
 - I find it helpful to use a stitch marker to mark the beginning of a round
+- The pattern uses a stitch to decrease two stitches at once.
+This helps to preserve the Eye of Partridge pattern.
+I chose the "Sl2-K1-P2sso" to do so, but feel free to use another double decrease.
+[TinCanKnits has a great how-to explaining the Sl2-K1-P2sso](https://blog.tincanknits.com/2016/01/21/central-double-decrease/)
+- If you'd like to adjust the number of stitches for the cast-on, make sure it's a multiple of two.
+For the decrease, place the four decrease points (Sl2-K1-P2sso) equidistant in the row - the exact placement doesn't matter

 ## Pattern